gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.3.1 - Pulp Powers Update
+- Updated perk types for all official releases to date (thanks @fscx!)

+v.
 2.3.0 - Character QoL Update
 - Added custom skills (create/edit them in Perks tab).
 Known issue: custom skills cannot be flagged as favored.